darktable-org/dtdocs/content/special-topics/program-invocation/darktable-cli.md

 : The optional name of an XMP sidecar file containing the history stack data to be applied during export.
 If this option is not provided darktable will search for an XMP file that belongs to the given input file(s).

 `<output file or folder>`
 : The name of the output file or destination folder.
-The export file format is derived from the file extension or from the `--out-ext` option.
+The parameter is mandatory if you use the program on an image folder containing multiple images, and it must point to an existing folder.
+If the specified path does not point to an existing folder, it is interpreted as a filename.
+If the path is interpreted as a filename, the export file format is derived from the file extension, unless the `--out-ext` option is present (see below).
+Note that the file extension is only used to determine the **export format**, which then enforces the actual output extension (e.g. `image.jpeg` sets the format to JPEG, which results in the filename `image.jpg`).
 You can also use a number of [variables](../variables.md) in the output filename.
-For obvious reasons this parameter is mandatory if you use the program on an image folder containing multiple images.
 If you specify output folder it is recommended that you also specify the file format with `--out-ext`.

 `--width <max width>`
 : Limit the width of the exported image to the given number of pixels.